Associate Professor in the Department of Political Science and Public Administration

-Dr. Downey has authored or co-authored over 50 articles in a range of topics.
-Her research focus is on identifying and solving health care issues, ideology and effects of changes on standards of care, especially for underserved.
-She is a member of Editorial board of Southern Medical Journal and a reviewer for several medical journals.
+Dr. Downey has authored or co-authored over 70 articles on a range of topics.
+Her research focus is on identifying and solving health care issues, ideology and effects of changes on standards of care, especially for under-served.
+She is a member of Editorial board of Southern Medical Journal, Journal of Hospital Administration,International Emergency Medicine, Data sets in Papers in Medicine, Board Member for United Nations- USA-Chicago and a reviewer for several medical and public health journals.

 Associate Professor of Political Science and Women's and Gender Studies